octobercms/docs/setup-configuration.md

 October supports using an environment detected by a specific hostname.
 You may place these hostnames in an environment configuration file, for example, **config/environment.php**.

-Using this file contents below, when the application is acccessed via **global.website.tld** the environment will be set to `global` and likewise for the others.
+Using this file contents below, when the application is accessed via **global.website.tld** the environment will be set to `global` and likewise for the others.

     <?php